grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/panel-properties.md

 ## What events are supported?

-While there’s no official documentation of the supported events, you can figure out which events are available for subscription.
-To do so, search for `static type = '.*';` in the Grafana GitHub repository.
+While there’s no official documentation of the supported events at this time, you may be able to extract events based on their usage in other plugins and the functionality the offer.

 Note that while many event types are available but not yet exported, such as the `PanelEditEnteredEvent`, you can still subscribe to them by re-implementing the event type yourself: